Suffolk County New York assistance programs.

 - Budgeting and debt reduction assistance - Learn how to save money, pay off credit card bills and debts, and other financial skills.

-- Help finding a job - Acquire a new job, skill, or techniques in job retention and self-promotion.
+- Help finding a job - Acquire a new job, skill, or techniques in employment retention and self-promotion.
 Resume review and other services.
+There are even quicker money making opportunities, including saving and making money on iPhone and Adroid apps.

 - Housing assistance - Foreclosure prevention advice and information on mortgage assistance programs.